ComplexNetTSP/Power_grids/README.md

 There is a large gap between OSM data and a graphical representation of the power grid.
 Please refer to the SCIGRID project (http://scigrid.de [1]) for more information.

-[1] C. Matke, W. Medjroubi, D. Kleinhans, SciGRID - An Open Source Model of the European Power Transmission Network.
-Mathematics and Physics of Multilayer Complex Networks, 2015.
+[1] *C. Matke, W. Medjroubi, D. Kleinhans*, **SciGRID - An Open Source Model of the European Power Transmission Network**, Mathematics and Physics of Multilayer Complex Networks, 2015.

 ## Architecture